SenseLogic/PENDOWN/README.md

 to automatically close the blocks for you.

-They are very useful if you want to build HTML pages for different parts for a dynamic website, but not really convenient if all you want is to write their text content.
+They are very useful if you want to build HTML pages for different parts for a dynamic website, but not really convenient if all you want is to write their textual content.

 Having used both kind of tools, I've finally come to realize that what I really needed was a redactional preprocessor, like Markdown, but which integrates the text presentation in its core features.